 Lastly, you may elect to sign a Designation of Agent for Disposition of Remains to designate someone to handle the disposition of your remains, but also to specify the manner in which you want your remains to be disposed.

-Please call me (Ext.
-107) if you have any questions about these “diminished capacity planning” documents, or want to discuss them further.
+Please contact our office if you have any questions about these “diminished capacity planning” documents, or want to discuss them further.